 Migraine affects more than 36 million Americans2 – over 70% of them women3 – and is considered the third most disabling disease in the world.2 Migraine is not just a headache; in fact, it affects the body’s entire nervous system, causing all the nerve endings to be on fire – the pain can be so excruciating that it becomes too painful to see, to hear or to brush hair.
 It stops a person from driving, picking up kids or getting out of bed, and it’s associated with other serious diseases such as depression, anxiety and irritable bowel syndrome.2 Migraine can last for decades, often during what should be the most productive years of an individual’s life.4

-Migraine can remit or progress to chronic migraine over time and persist as chronic migraine for years or decades, but it commonly oscillates between periods of episodic and chronic migraine.3 Historically, preventive treatments for migraine have failed to meet the needs of most patients and many have discontinued use within six months to one year due to lack of efficacy and/or side effects.6,7 Treatment, if effective, may take weeks to months to achieve meaningful clinical benefit.7 Therefore, there is a significant need for rapid, effective, and well-tolerated treatment options for the prevention of migraine.3
+Migraine can remit or progress to chronic migraine over time and persist as chronic migraine for years or decades, but it commonly oscillates between periods of episodic and chronic migraine.4 Historically, preventive treatments for migraine have failed to meet the needs of most patients, and prior to anti-calcitonin gene-related peptides (CGRPs), many have discontinued treatment within six months to a year due to side effects and/or occurrence of side effects.5,6,7

 Robust Development Pipeline